thomaskioko/blog/content/posts/centralizing_background_tasks_kmp.md

 series: "Tv Maniac Journey"
 ---

-# Intro

 In a [previous post](/posts/kmp_background_tasks/), I walked through setting up background tasks in KMP for token refresh.
 After that post, I added two more background tasks: library sync and episode notifications.
 Same pattern, same structure.
 That's when I noticed a gap in my implementation.

+I subsequently added two more background tasks for library sync and episode notifications using the same pattern.
+This revealed a gap in the implementation.

-Each new task meant copy pasting the same registration, scheduling, and execution boilerplate with slight variations.
-Three tasks across two platforms, and I was already seeing inconsistencies that made debugging harder than it needed to be.
+Each new task required copy pasting registration, scheduling, and execution boilerplate with slight variations.
+Managing three tasks across two platforms resulted in inconsistencies that complicated debugging.

-This post covers how I centralized all background task logic, first by extracting platform boilerplate into shared registries, and then by going a step further and unifying everything into a single common API.
+This covers centralizing background task logic by extracting platform boilerplate into shared registries and unifying the implementation into a single common API.

-## What Went Wrong
+## Implementation inconsistencies

-The original pattern was sound in isolation.
-But once I had three tasks on each platform, the duplication became a problem.
+The original pattern worked in isolation, but duplication became problematic with multiple tasks.

-On **iOS**, each task repeated the same six steps: register with `BGTaskScheduler`, build a `BGAppRefreshTaskRequest`, submit it, filter by identifier in the handler, manage the execution window with an expiration callback, and reschedule after completion.
-That's a lot of surface area to get wrong, and each task implemented it slightly differently.
+On iOS, each task repeated six steps including registration with `BGTaskScheduler`, building a `BGAppRefreshTaskRequest`, and managing execution windows with expiration callbacks.
+This large surface area increased the risk of errors and inconsistent implementations.

-On **Android**, each feature required *two* classes: a `*Tasks` class for scheduling and a `*Worker` class for execution.
-Three features meant six classes, plus a factory that had to manually map every worker class name.
+On Android, each feature required a `*Tasks` class for scheduling and a `*Worker` class for execution.
+Three features resulted in six classes and a factory requiring manual mapping of worker class names.

-Three tasks, three different approaches to concurrency and error handling.
-None of them were wrong individually.
-But when you're debugging a background task that didn't fire at 2am, the last thing you want is to remember which concurrency pattern *this particular task* uses.

-## The Inconsistency

-When background tasks fail, they fail silently.
-Of course you can add logs and crash reporting for that, but I am yet to implement that in my project.
-So debugging had to happen manually for me.
-After debugging and finding what the issue, I need to make sure all tasks apply the fix.

-There's also the onboarding cost.
-If another engineer decided to contribite to the project and they need to add a background task, which of the existing implementations do they follow?
-They'll pick one, probably the most recent, and introduce yet another slight variation.

-Why I was introducing background tasks, the architecture worked.
-But as I contunied adding more features, I saw the issue; Inconsistency!

-## The First Approach
+Background tasks fail silently without proper logging or crash reporting.
+Debugging requires manual intervention, and fixes must be applied across all tasks to maintain consistency.

+## Platform boilerplate extraction

-The first fix was straightforward: extract the platform boilerplate into a shared library in `core/tasks/` and have each task declare only what's unique to it.
+I extracted platform boilerplate into a shared library in `core/tasks/` to ensure each task only declares unique properties.

-On **iOS**, each task implemented a `BackgroundTask` interface:
+On iOS, tasks implement a `BackgroundTask` interface:

 ```kotlin
 interface BackgroundTask {